jazzfan2/anagrams/README.md

 anagrams.py offers the possibility to set various properties to manipulate and filter the results, such as:
-- the language in which the anagrams are to generated (default is Dutch);
+- the language in which the anagrams are to be generated (default is Dutch);
 - the minimum length of words in the generated anagrams;
 - the maximum number of words per anagram;
 - any characters to be excluded from the anagrams;